scrabbletank/farhome-rules/rulesdoc.md

 ___
 #### Treat Injury
-*2nd Level*
+*2nd level*
 - **Casting Time:** 1 minute
 - **Range:** touch
 - **Duration:** instant

 Try to restore a targets body, healing injuries and closing wounds.
-You may attempt to remove as many Lesser and Greater Wounds as you wish.
-Make a spellcasting roll, adding 2 Bad dice for every Lesser Wound and 4 Terrible dice for every Greater Wound.
+You may attempt to remove as many lesser and greater wounds as you wish.
+Make a spellcasting roll, adding 2 Bad dice for every lesser wound and 4 terrible dice for every greater wound.
 On success the effects of these wounds are removed.

 Add an enhanced die for every level cast above 2nd.

 ___
 #### Wall of Faith
-*2nd Level*
+*2nd level*
 - **Casting Time:** 5 AP
 - **Range:** 5
 - **Duration:** 1 turn